 SHP Online is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

 Mind is the ideal partner for Workplace Wellbeing Show, owing to the significant shared values between the charity and the event, including a desire to promote wellbeing best practice and level the playing field for mental health.
-Workplace Wellbeing Show, which in 2021 consists of a high level virtual conference and a virtual exhibition, taking place throughout June, will work with Mind to broaden its reach and impact for professionals, including HR leaders who wish to foster better wellbeing in the workplace.
+Workplace Wellbeing Show, which is co-located with Safety & Health Expo and takes place from 17-19 May 2022, will work with Mind to broaden its reach and impact for professionals, including HR leaders who wish to foster better wellbeing in the workplace.